7shi/HierArch/README.md

 # HierArch
-A code editor for C# hierarchically organized in a tree
+A code editor for C#, hierarchically organized in a tree